Upper Arm Fractures

 These fracture cause pain and swelling in the shoulder and upper arm and limit movement of the arm.

 Doctors diagnose upper arm fractures based on x-rays and sometimes computed tomography.

 Usually, only a sling, sometimes with a swathe, is required, but sometimes surgery is needed to realign the broken bones or to replace the joint.

 Upper arm fractures usually result from a fall on an outstretched arm.
 Sometimes they result from a direct blow.
 Usually, the broken pieces of bone do not move out of place or move only slightly out of place and thus tend to heal on their own.

 Upper arm fractures are common among older people.

 If people think they may have fractured their upper arm, they should see a doctor as soon as possible.

 Doctors take x-rays of the shoulder joint from different angles to determine whether it is fractured.
-They may gently move the joint.
-Moving the joint can help doctors determine the severity of the injury and whether it is dislocated, fractured, or both.

 Sometimes, if x-rays are unclear, computed tomography (CT) is done.
 CT combines x-rays with computer technology to produce a more detailed, three-dimensional image of the injured area.

 Most upper arm fractures are treated with a sling, sometimes held in place by a piece of cloth or strap (called a swathe—see Figure: Commonly Used Techniques for Immobilizing a Joint).